thesujalpatel/Verdicta/README.md

 - Ask any legal question or upload legal problems.
 - Get structured arguments from both **Defense** and **Prosecution** sides.
-- Cites relevant legal provisions from Indian laws or U.S. legal codes.
+- Cites relevant legal provisions from Indian laws.
-- Built using GPT or Claude via LangChain.
+- Built using llama3-70b-8192.

-### 📖 Constitution Explorer
+### 📖 Law List

-- Browse the full Constitution (starting with India).
+- Browse through some useful and informational Indian Laws.
 - Simplified and categorized layout.
 - Great for students, researchers, and the general public.

 ### 🧩 Legal Trivia Mode

-- Enter a real-world legal situation.
+- Test your knowledge oof legal laws using a game.
 - Answer multiple-choice questions based on legal reasoning.
 - Learn and test your legal understanding interactively.